-How do you know if you need reading glasses?
-4 ways to tell.
+How do I know if I need reading glasses?
+Here are 4 ways to tell.

-While age is never a rock-solid indicator, it can be safely said that many people—even those who previously had perfect vision—begin to have vision problems after they turn 40.
-At the very least, it’s smart to begin to see an eye doctor regularly (at least once every two years) after you turn 40.
+As we mentioned earlier, our eyes age with us.
+After they turn 40, it is very common for individuals with perfect vision to begin to see a decline in their vision.
+Even if you have always thought that you don’t need reading glasses, it is still a smart choice to see an eye doctor regularly (at least once every two years) after you turn 40 years old.
 Regular checkups will help you and your doctor stay on top of your eye health and monitor for issues such as cataracts, glaucoma, and macular degeneration.

 2. You have to hold things out in front of you in order to read them

-This joke has some truth to it.
 Presbyopia negatively affects your near vision.
-So while it sounds counterintuitive, it’s easier for people with presbyopia to read small print when it’s held further away from their faces.
+So while it sounds counterintuitive, it’s easier for people with presbyopia to read smaller print when it’s held further away from their faces.
 Needing to hold reading material farther out in front of you is a strong indication that you may need reading glasses.

 3. You need more light to complete tasks